Why Homework Should Be Banned with Successful Cases

 - Not all homes provide an ideal learning environment.

-- Students with limited resources may feel discouraged, impacting self-esteem.
+- Students with limited resources may feel discouraged, which can impact self-esteem.

 Removing homework could mean fairer treatment, with learning focused on the classroom where teachers are present to guide and assist.
 Banning homework could help level the playing field, giving every student an equal chance to succeed.